II. Indications

 VI.
 Management: Post-Procedure in Cirrhosis

-- Always send ascitic fluid for culture and PMN Count
+- Always send ascitic fluid for white cell count and Neutrophil Count (PMN Count)

 - In Cirrhotic Ascites, 40% of patients are asymptomatic of Spontaneous Bacterial Peritonitis